 This exhibition of 24 color photographs from the 1930s and 1940s includes actors Lucille Ball and Roy Rogers, trumpeter Louis Armstrong, baseball star Ted Williams, Olympian Babe Didrikson Zaharias and General George S. Patton.
 Most of the photos were donated by Warnecke’s widow to the permanent collection of the National Portrait Gallery.

 For more information on this exhibition, please visit the National Portrait Gallery website at http://npg.si.edu/exhibit/exhwarnecke.html.

 Visit Central Florida

 Please enter your email address below to sign up for our mailing list:

 Hold your next special event at Polk Museum of Art!

 Pick up the most recent issue of Polk County's official arts magazine at Polk Museum of Art!

-There are currently no employment opportunities.
+There are currently no employment opportunities available at this time.